ducminhgd/notes/computer/microservices/microservice-chassis.md

 It is common to spend one or two days, sometimes even longer, writing the build logic and implementing cross-cutting concerns.
 If you going to spend months or years developing a monolithic application then the upfront investment is insignificant.
 The situation is very different, however, if you are developing an application that has the [[microservice architecture]].
 There are tens or hundreds of services.
 You will frequently create new services, each of which will only take days or weeks to develop.
 You cannot afford to spend a few days setting up every service.
 What is even worse is that in a [[microservice architecture]] there are additional cross-cutting concerns that you have to deal with including service registration and discovery, and circuit breakers for reliably handling partial failure.

 One solution is to create a [[Service Template]], which is a source code template that a developer can copy in order to quickly start developing a new service.
-The drawback, however, of a [[Service Template]] is that it’s a form of copy/paste programming: when the build logic and cross-cutting concerns logic needs to change, each service must be updated individually.
+The drawback, however, of a [[Service Template]] is that it's a form of copy/paste programming: when the build logic and cross-cutting concerns logic needs to change, each service must be updated individually.

 ![](Service_template_limitations.png)